silphendio/vr-media-player/README.md

 Supports most Video-Formats, and images as png, bmp, tga, webp, jpg, or mpo.
 Gifs are not supported.

-VR modes are flat screen (with zoom) , 180°, and 360° (equirectangular or equi-angular cubemap).
+VR modes are flat screen, 180°, and 360° (equirectangular or equi-angular cubemap).
+3D Videos/Images are supported in side-by-side format bzw top&bottom for 360° videos.
+3D mpo images work too.

 ## Running from source: